Vigitant/startup/README.md

 The `async` keyword declares that a function returns a promise.
 The `await` keyword wraps a call to the `async` function, blocks execution until the promise has resolved, and then returns the result of the promise.

+Simon Service notes:
+I've been thinking a lot about how I'm going to implement these things to my startup and I think the most important use will be to keep track of which numbers have already been solved and not giving those numbers to the players.

+I'll need to go over this code a bit more in order to get everything integrated with my startup that I want.
+I'm still pretty unsure on how to parse and reference the information, but I'm sure I'll figure it out.

+I had some trouble with the structuring of the folders and files - the public folder needs to go in the main folder of the project, and only the things that are publicly visible go in there.